Skip to content Skip to footer

 • Hormonal Imbalance

 Hormonal changes are a major contributor to hair loss in women.
-Conditions like polycystic ovary syndrome (PCOS), pregnancy, childbirth, and menopause can all cause fluctuating hormone levels that affect hair growth.
+Hormonal hair loss can occur due to polycystic ovary syndrome (PCOS), pregnancy, childbirth, and menopause can all cause fluctuating hormone levels that affect hair growth.
 A decline in estrogen and an increase in androgens (male hormones) during menopause can lead to thinning hair.

 • Genetics

 Just like men, women can inherit a predisposition to hair thinning from their family.
+Female pattern hair loss typically presents as a diffuse thinning across the scalp rather than distinct bald patches.
 Female pattern baldness, also known as androgenetic alopecia, usually manifests as overall thinning across the scalp, starting around the crown.

 • Nutritional Deficiencies